 Worse, most of the tunnels in and out of Manhattan were flooded.
 Several subway tunnels were under water as well.
 Travel in and out of the city was severely limited for 3 days.

-Knowing that NYC has a history of going to hell in a hurry, my friend’s threshold for bugging out is very low.
+Knowing that NYC has a history of going sideways in a hurry, my friend’s threshold for bugging out is very low.
 If things go south, they will likely go south in a hurry.
 To survive you must be observant and more importantly, act before the rest of the crowd.

 In general, the city is messed up on a daily basis.
 Simply put, it’s an island, and you’re stuck.